Kill (command): Unix and Unix-like

 There are many different signals that can be sent (see signal for a full list), although the signals in which users are generally most interested are SIGTERM ("terminate") and SIGKILL ("kill").
 The default signal sent is SIGTERM.
 Programs that handle this signal can do useful cleanup operations (such as saving configuration information to a file) before quitting.
 However, many programs do not implement a special handler for this signal, and so a default signal handler is called instead.
 Other times, even a process that has a special handler has gone awry in a way that prevents it from properly handling the signal.

 All signals except for SIGKILL and SIGSTOP ("stop") can be "intercepted" by the process, meaning that a special function can be called when the program receives those signals.
 The two exceptions SIGKILL and SIGSTOP are only seen by the host system's kernel, providing reliable ways of controlling the execution of processes.
 SIGKILL kills the process, and SIGSTOP pauses it until a SIGCONT ("continue") is received.

 Unix provides security mechanisms to prevent unauthorized users from killing other processes.
 Essentially, for a process to send a signal to another, the owner of the signaling process must be the same as the owner of the receiving process or be the superuser.

 The available signals all have different names, and are mapped to certain numbers.
-It is important to note that the specific mapping between numbers and signals can vary between Unix implementations.
+The specific mapping between numbers and signals can vary between Unix implementations.
 SIGTERM is often numbered 15 while SIGKILL is often numbered 9.